rubzip/rubzip.github.io/_pages/about.md

 ---
 My research interests include efficient neural architectures, diffusion models, and the application of machine learning to physical domains such as audio processing, hyperspectral imaging, and time series analysis.

-I have a [post](/posts/2025/08/papers/) which consists on a recompilation of papers that I enjoyed reading.
+I have a [post](/posts/2025/08/papers/) which consists on a compilation of papers that I enjoyed reading.

 ### Current Work
 ---